lungoruscello/PyGridAgg/README.md

 ### Explanation of the Quickstart examples:

 **Grid Layout**:
 Both quickstart examples use a `SquareGridLayout`.
-This is a *restricted* grid layout with an equal width and height and an equal number of columns and rows.
-A more general `FlexibleGridLayout` is also available (see further [below](TODO)).
+This defines a *restricted* grid with equal width and height and an equal number of columns and rows.
+A more general `FlexibleGridLayout` is also available.

 **Auto-sizing**:
 `from_points` automatically adjusts the grid bounds to encompass all provided points, then divides the spatial domain into the specified number of grid cells.
+Alternatively, grid layouts [can also be defined](TODO) from bounding boxes, as well as from centre coordinates and side dimensions.

 **Point aggregation**:
-The quickstart examples use the `CountAggregator` and `WeightedAverageAggregator` to respectively compute the number and average magnitude of earthquakes within grid cells.
-Three additional point aggregators are available and [listed below](#built-in-data-aggregators).
+The two quickstart examples use the `CountAggregator` and `WeightedAverageAggregator` to respectively compute the number and average magnitude of earthquakes within grid cells.
+Three additional [point aggregators](#built-in-data-aggregators) are available and users can implement their own via [subclassing](#customisation).

 **Plotting**:
 The `plot` method is only available when `matplotlib` is installed (optional dependency) and will generate a heatmap of the aggregated data.

 ## Simple but fast

+PyGrid performs simple tasks, but does so efficiently.

 In the timed example below, 10 million random points are aggregated on a grid with 250,000 cells.
-Aggregation is performed as an average over (simulated) point weights:
+For illustration, points are averaged using weights that smoothly vary with position:

 ```python
 import time